thelastpresidentofcolombia/ltp-engine/ENGINE.md

 ### Product Action Resolver (Engine-First Commerce)

 The engine centralizes CTA behavior.
-Components don't decide what happens â€” the engine does.
+Components don't decide what happens — the engine does.

 ```typescript
 import { resolveProductAction } from '@/lib/engine';